Helm* Chart for Tutorial Server

 initialCount: 0

 #.
-Change Port: There is also a change in **service.port** needs to be made to the values.yaml file
+Change Port: There is also a change in **service.port** that needs to be made to the values.yaml file

 to match the port used in the Dockerfile and the FastAPI application.